inspektor-gadget/ig-desktop/README.md

 ## About

-[Inspektor Gadget](https://inspektor-gadget.io) Desktop App bases on [wails](https://wails.io) and [Svelte](https://svelte.dev).
+[Inspektor Gadget](https://inspektor-gadget.io) Desktop App based on [wails](https://wails.io) and [Svelte](https://svelte.dev).
 Available for Windows, Mac and Linux.

 ## Status

-This project is in it's really early stages.
+This project is in its really early stages.
 Expect rough edges and bugs, but please let us know about them.